Green Transition

 Source Evidence Snapshot

-The hero image already carries Plug Power's Q4 and full-year 2025 operational highlights.
-The body evidence stack avoids repeating that image and keeps the quote context and cash-flow stress as separate checks.
+The hero card now places Plug Power's operating repair beside the cash-burn test.
+The body evidence stack keeps the quote context and runway math as separate checks.

 The cash-flow statement is the reason the stock cannot be judged on headline revenue alone.
 Plug said net cash used in operating activities improved to ($535.8 million) in 2025 from ($728.6 million) in 2024.
 That is a real improvement, but it still leaves the company with a funding equation that depends on continued burn reduction and successful asset monetization.